 Other nations are taking the lead, however, with the German Environmental Mapping and Analysis Program (EnMAP) in development and set to launch some time in 2022 [21].
 The Italian Space Agency (ASI) launched its own hyperspectral imaging satellite, PRSIMA, in March of 2019, with the intention of eventually sharing its data with the public [22].
 HySIS is a hyperspectral imaging satellite currently in orbit that was launched by the Indian Space Research Organization (ISRO) in November 2018 [23].
 China has several hyperspectral imaging satellites in orbit currently.
 OHS-01, 02, 03, and 04 were launched together in September 2019 [24].
 All four satellites can capture data in 256 bands.
 These joined Gaofen 5 (GF 5) which was launched in 2018 as part of the China High-definition Earth Observation System (CHEOS).
 A second Gaofen 5 (GF 5-02) was launched in September 2021 [25] .

 These satellite missions are public knowledge, but it is safe to assume there are other hyperspectral sensors currently in orbit in use by various military forces around the world.
 Hyperspectral technology can prove useful in detecting “camouflaged or hidden military targets, such as missile launch sites or testing facilities for nuclear weapons.”
-[26] The American TacSat-3 satellite, launched in 2009 and out of service since 2012, at the time provided real-time hyperspectral data in over 400 spectral bands to US forces on the ground.
+[26] The American TacSat-3 satellitein service from 2009 to 2012, provided real-time hyperspectral data in over 400 spectral bands to US forces on the ground.
 The China Commercial Remote-sensing Satellite System (CCRSS), of which little information is known publicly, was scheduled to launch in 2016 and can allegedly outperform the TacSat-3 [27].

 2. HyperGix Overview